espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 #### `--customization`

 Export / import all customization made for the instance.
-By default define `false` value.
+The default value is `false`.
 Possible values:

 * `true`,
 * `false`.

 #### `--config`

 Enable export / import configuration data.
-By default define `false` value.
+The default value is `false`.
 Possible values:

 * `true`,
 * `false`.

 #### `--update-created-at`

-The current time will be defined for the createAt field.
-By default define `false` value.
+Current time for the createdAt field.
+The default value is `false`.
 Possible values:

 * `true`,
 * `false`.